tonyelhabr/bdb2021/README.md

     position of players, as well as the other tracking features I’ve includes, seem like fair game to me.

-6. I’m not sure how much faith I put in this deduction; it could speak to some fault in the matching.

-7. I’m not sure how much faith I put in this deduction; it could speak to some fault in the matching.
+6. Of course, EPA is non-linear, so my choice of model may be questionable.
+My justification is that I’ll ultimately end up using linear regression with the same features after adjusting for the propensity scores (fitted probabilities from the propensity score model), so it makes sense to me to use a linear framework.

-8. While I deemed regression with appropriate interactions sufficient for modeling the non-linear nature of EPA, I think it becomes overwhelming in this case, so I’ve resorted to a non-linear modeling framework.
+7. While I deemed regression with appropriate interactions sufficient for modeling the non-linear nature of EPA, I think it becomes overwhelming in this case, so I’ve resorted to a non-linear modeling framework.